 Parents will be notified by email if their camper has slept overnight in the Health Center.
 We will call you if he sustains an injury or comes down with an illness which requires a visit to the local pediatrician or hospital.

-The NH Department of Environmental Services (NHDES) requires ALL campers to be fully vaccinated and to provide written proof of vaccination.
-Pemi expects all campers to be up to date on vaccinations to protect those who cannot receive vaccinations due to a health status as well as the babies and toddlers of our staff, not old enough to receive their vaccinations.
-Should your son(s) not be up to date on vaccinations, contact Director Danny Kerr.
-When you or your doctor’s office submits your child’s Physician Exam form, please include your child’s most recent immunization record.
+General immunization policy: the NH Department of Health and Human Services (NHDHSS) requires ALL campers to be fully vaccinated and provide written proof of vaccination.
+Pemi expects all campers who are medically eligible to be up to date on vaccinations.
+Should your son(s) not be up to date on vaccinations, contact Director Kenny Moore (ken @ camppemi.com).

 Your child should have TWO (2) doses of the measles vaccines, typically given as the Measles, Mumps, Rubella (MMR).
 Alternatively, laboratory testing (titers) proving immunity will fulfill documentation.
 See the following links for more information on measles and the necessary vaccination: